Malchior95/rusty-rain/README.md

 Currently not implemented, but should be the short-term focus:

-- tests!
-The game is growing and I need some reliable test setups
-- refining gathering and production buildings - allow building to gather multiple nodes, or producer to produce mutiple different receipes
 - advanced worker logic - food and mood
 - housing, vanity buildings - I would like the worker to be affected by the parks and status, as they walk past them.
 Kind of like in Oxygen Not Included.